ErikDakoda/vulcan-material-ui/readme.md

 Your pages should still render correctly, but there may be a blink and redraw when the first page after SSR loads in the browser.

-IIn your own code, make sure that your components will render the same on the server and the client.
+In your own code, make sure that your components will render the same on the server and the client.
 This means not referring to client-side object such as `document` or `jQuery`.
 If you have a misbehaving component, try wrapping it with [react-no-ssr](https://github.com/kadirahq/react-no-ssr).

 ## Form Controls

-You can pass a couple of extra options to text inputs from the `form` property of your schema:
+You can pass a couple of extra options to inputs from the `form` property of your schema:

 ``` javascript
   userKey: {